Braid and Strand Camera

 Step 0: setup cameras (zoom, focus, aperture, gain) and lights

 Setup camera position, zoom, focus (using an object in the tracking volume) and aperture (slightly stopped down from wide-open).
 Exposure times and gains are set in Strand Cam for each camera individually.
 Note that if you intend to run at 100 frames per second, exposure times must be less than 10 milliseconds.
 These settings (exposure time and gain) are (unfortunately) currently not saved in any file, and can be set only in the camera settings GUI (in the browser).
-The camera keeps these values persistently when it is on, but if it has been power cycled, it will reset to new values.
+The camera keeps these values persistently when it is on, but if it has been power cycled, these values will be reset.

-MCSC Method, Step 1: run "Checkerboard Calibration" to get the camera intrinsic parameters
+Step 1: run "Checkerboard Calibration" to get the camera intrinsic parameters for each camera

 (There is a script to draw checkerboards as SVG files: draw_checkerboard_svg.py.)